shekharpalit/Automated-essay-grading-using-NLP-and-feature-selection/README.md

 # ODD-EVEN-classifier
-predicts whether a given entry is male or female
+predicts whether a given entry is even or odd